 Global lumber.
 Family roots.

 The company comes from modest beginnings.
 Bud Hampton purchased his first sawmill in Willamina, Oregon in 1942, initially to supply his lumber business in Tacoma, Washington.
 As the company grew to include forestland and new manufacturing facilities, Bud and his sons developed a deep commitment to people, community, and sustainability.
 Today those values are the heart of Hampton’s company culture.
-Now a third generation family-owned company, Hampton has grown to include nine sawmills in Oregon, Washington, and British Columbia.
+Now a fourth generation family-owned company, Hampton has grown to include ten sawmills in Oregon, Washington, and British Columbia.
 Yet we still maintain the same drive and commitment that Bud had since day one.

 We Take Stewardship to Heart.

 ‘Sustainability’ is a common but vague term, generally defined as the ability to “meet the needs of the present without compromising the ability of future generations to meet their own needs.”—Here’s what it means to us.

 From Framing Lumber to Siding, We’ve Got You Covered.